damnlie/bolt-theme-easy_start/readme.md

 * Social network info (facebook,twitter,linkedin  etc.)
 * Information for footer info block

+New contenttype added in contenttype.yml (called Frontpage Image this is for the scrolling images in a front page)

 For a sidebar in innnerpages please create relation between pages.

 For licesing and all the people, organizations and pieces involved, please read the credits.txt.